-Gold has been on an upward trend over the past few years as as demand for it continues to grow among individual investors, institutional funds, and gold-backed exchange traded funds (ETFs).
+Gold has been on an upward trend over the past few years as demand for it continues to grow among individual investors, institutional funds, and gold-backed exchange-traded funds (ETFs).

 Even national banks are getting into the act with the World Gold Council reporting that central banks bought a historic high of 374.1 tons of gold in the first half of 2019.
 The central banks of Russia, China, Turkey and Poland have been busy accumulating gold.